Learning Assistance Program (LAP)

 - Use data when developing programs;

-Approximately 50 percent of LAP-enrolled students are in grades K-4 and receiving ELA or readiness services.
+Approximately 50 percent of all K–4 LAP-enrolled students are receiving ELA or readiness services.

 RTL programs provide academic and non-academic supports for students at risk of not being successful in school.
 They may be offered in partnership with community-based organizations.
 The goal of RTL is to reduce barriers to learning, strengthen engagement, and ensure all students are able to attend school ready to learn.

-The district’s school board must approve any community-based partnerships (iGrants FP 218, p.
+The LEA's school board must approve any community-based partnerships (iGrants FP 218, p.
 2).